plausible/docs/docs/proxy/guides/cloudflare.md

 You can use Cloudflare Workers to proxy your Plausible Analytics requests.
 Cloudflare Workers offers free service for up to 100,000 requests per day.
 All you need to set it up is a free Cloudflare account.

-Step 0: Sign up if you already haven't
+Step 0: Sign up for a free Cloudflare account if you don't have an account already

 ## Step 1: Create a worker

-In you Cloudflare account, click the dropdown on the top left and choose 'Workers'.
+In you Cloudflare account, click the dropdown on the top left and choose '[Workers](https://workers.cloudflare.com/)'.
 On the workers page, click on 'Create a Worker' to start configuring your proxy.
 Next, you'll see a page where you can edit the code for your edge worker.
-Paste the following code:
+Remove the default code and paste the following code instead:

 ```js
 const ScriptName = '/js/script.js';